 Smart and sustainable freight transport

 As a retailer, we take our responsibility to ensure smart and sustainable freight mobility.
 We avoid kilometres on the road and choose alternative means of transport wherever possible.
 And if road transport is necessary, we look for the greenest possibilities.
+Indeed, by 2035, we will switch entirely to zero emission transport.

 Avoid unnecessary kilometres